May 8, 2014

 Right now, most of the potential vaccines that are being developed are designed to prevent HIV infection in HIV-negative people.
 However, there are also research studies testing vaccines in people living with HIV (HIV+).
 While these therapeutic vaccines will not cure HIV, they may help HIV+ people fight the virus.
 They would allow HIV+ people to control the virus while taking fewer or no HIV drugs.

 No. Each vaccine being tested uses a slightly different design or strategy but none of them can actually cause HIV infection.
 This is because all the potential vaccines only use small, synthetic (human-made) pieces of HIV.
 It is important to know that, while HIV vaccines cannot cause infection, people who have been vaccinated against HIV and who do not have HIV infection may have antibodies for HIV in their bloodstream.
 Therefore, in order for people who have been vaccinated against HIV to have their HIV status properly tested, they must use viral tests rather than antibody tests.
-For more information, see our "What tests are available?" section in our What Is HIV? info sheet.
+For more information, see the "Types of HIV Tests" section in The Well Project's HIV Testing article.

 No. Today there are no effective HIV vaccines.

 Yes.
-There are more than 35 clinical trials of vaccines going on in over 20 countries around the world.
+There are more than 35 clinical trials of vaccines going on in over ten countries around the world.

 Before a research study on the effectiveness of a preventive vaccine begins, scientists usually spend two or more years looking at communities where studies may take place.
 They gather many types of information, including how many people get HIV each year.
 The rate of new infections is called the incidence rate.
 If 100 HIV-negative people were followed for one year, and five of them got HIV by the end of the year, you would say that there was a five percent incidence rate in that group of people.